notaliranjbar/Spotify/README.md

-answers of the questions are placed in a pdf file which is uploaded to the reposetory sorry for not uploading it in the quera site thanks
+The questions answers are uploaded in the pdf file , thanks .